tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 }
 ~~~

-From this response, the client would learn the URI template of the proxy that supports UDP using {{CONNECT-UDP}},
+From this response, the client would learn the URI template of the proxy that supports UDP using {{?CONNECT-UDP}},
 at "https://proxy.example.org/masque{?target_host,target_port}".

 # Destination accessibility information for proxies {#destinations}